CMSRoy/CMSRoy/README.md

 - 👋 Hi, I’m @CMSRoy.
-I'm a geophysicist currently working in th field of geotechnics at the Technical University Bergakademie Freiberg.
+I'm a geophysicist currently working in the field of geotechnics at the Technical University Bergakademie Freiberg.
-- 👀 I’m interested in programming mostly in Python and C, sometimes also C++ for solving geotechnical and geophysical problems.
+- 👀 I’m interested in programming; mostly in Python and C, sometimes also C++ for solving geotechnical and geophysical problems.
 - 🌱 I’m currently learning the Arduino platform together with Raspberry Pi Pico.

 <!---